Differences from Ethereum

 EXTCODECOPY

-Contract bytecode cannot be accessed in our architecture.
-Only its size is accessible with CODESIZE and EXTCODESIZE.
+Contract bytecode cannot be accessed on zkEVM architecture.
+Only its size is accessible with both CODESIZE and EXTCODESIZE.

-Always produces a compile-time error with our toolchain.
+EXTCODECOPY always produces a compile-time error with the zkEVM compiler.

 DATASIZE, DATAOFFSET, DATACOPY

-Contract deployment is handled by two areas of our system: the front-end and the system contract ContractDeployer.
+Contract deployment is handled by two parts of the zkEVM protocol: the compiler front end and the system contract called ContractDeployer.

 On the compiler front-end the code of the deployed contract is substituted with its hash.
 The hash is returned by the dataoffset Yul instruction or the PUSH [$] EVM legacy assembly instruction.
 The hash is then passed to the datacopy Yul instruction or the CODECOPY EVM legacy instruction, which writes the hash to the correct position of the calldata of the call to ContractDeployer.

-The elements 1-5 replace the supposed contract code in the EVM pipeline, and the element 6, containing the constructor arguments, remains unchanged.
-For this reason, datasize and PUSH [$] return the size of elements 1-5 (132), and the space for constructor arguments is allocated by solc on top of it.
+The header replaces the contract code in the EVM pipeline, whereas the constructor calldata remains unchanged.
+For this reason, datasize and PUSH [$] return the header size (132), and the space for constructor arguments is allocated by solc on top of it.

 Finally, the CREATE or CREATE2 instructions pass 132+N bytes to the ContractDeployer contract, which makes all the necessary changes to the state and returns the contract address or zero if there has been an error.